cms-sw/cmssw/PhysicsTools/TruthInfo/doc/resource_cost.md

     and `truth::Graph` are stable to the byte, and so is everything derived from them.
     Section 6 has the detail.

-The single largest graph branch is the hit index: 445.3 kB/event compressed by default, 202.3 with the shared layout.
+The single largest graph branch is the hit index: 202.3 kB/event compressed by default, 445.3 if the materialised layout is selected.
 It is a separate product and can be dropped on its own; the two graph structures alone are 166.0 kB/event.

 For context, the whole RECO event is 7991.4 kB/event compressed.
-Graph products are 8.0% of it by default and 4.9% with the shared index, legacy truth 7.8%.
+Graph products are 4.9% of it, legacy truth 7.8%.

 ### 1.1 What changed since the first version of this document